Where to go when the pandemic is over? 11 travel bloggers share their hints

 Following our previous posts on about what to know in your first hour in Japan and tips about Japanese food, we now write about interesting facts in Japanese culture, customs and everyday life.

-24 Tips about eating out, groceries and food
+24 Tips about eating out, groceries, and food in Japan

 Japan has an exquisite relationship with food.
 Japanese learn since childhood and school to have a nutritious and varied diet, that is based on fish, seafood, seaweed, rice, soy, fruit, and vegetables alongside small amounts of other animal products (chicken, beef, eggs).
 Japanese food is not restricted to sushi or ramen and it invites travelers to know the culture through flavors and textures that might sound strange at the beginning but that end up being delicious.
 After our first post about essential things to know before leaving the airport in Japan, we crafted 24 tips about food and dining out to help travelers enjoy Japanese gastronomic options.
-Continue reading “Things to know before going to Japan in 2020 [part 2]”
+Continue reading “A quick guide to Japanese food”

 15 Essential travel tips to know before leaving the airport